itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

     **Compiling Qt for 64bit, Visual Studio**

-    This side-note explains how to configure and build Qt for a 64bit build, Visual Studio 2010.
+    This side-note explains how to configure and build Qt for a 64bit build using Visual Studio 2010.
 The general approach for other configurations is similar.

-    - Delete files beginning with *sync* from **%QTDIR%\\bin** directory (in order to avoid the requirement of Perl during compilation, which is not necessary in our case).
+    - Delete files beginning with *sync* from the **%QTDIR%\\bin** directory (in order to avoid the requirement of Perl during compilation, which is not necessary in our case).
     - 64bit: Open **Visual Studio Commandline x64 Win64 (2010)** in your Start-Menu under *Microsoft Visual Studio >> Visual Studio Tools*.
     - (for 32bit always use the **Visual Studio Commandline (2010)**)
     - change to Qt-Dir by typing::